Neutron-nucleus dynamics simulations for quantum computers: Introduction

-Our algorithm makes these potentials available for three mappings to qubits: one-hot, binary, and Gray encodings (see, e.g.,~\cite{Sawaya20}).
-We explore advantages of each of these encodings and show that the Gray encoding (introduced to nuclear calculations in Ref.~\cite{PhysRevA.103.042405}) allows for an efficient scaling of the model-space size $N$ (or number of the basis states used) and is more resource efficient not only for tridiagonal Hamiltonians ($K=1$), as suggested in Ref.~\cite{Sawaya20}, but also for band-diagonal Hamiltonians for $K<N/2$, where $2K+1$ is the bandwidth of the Hamiltonian.
+In this paper, we provide a generalized, extensible, and strong mathematical formulation of three mappings to qubits: one-hot, binary, and Gray encodings (see, e.g.,~\cite{Sawaya20}), explore their relative advantages, and illustrate these for simulations with the above-mentioned potentials.
+Going beyond the scope of earlier work that explored specific properties of mappings based on simulations only (e.g., see~\cite{SA21}), we provide mathematical proofs of scaling for these three encodings.
+Furthermore, the techniques that we use to prove these results are applicable for general encodings.
+Based on this, we show that the Gray encoding (introduced to nuclear calculations in Ref.~\cite{PhysRevA.103.042405}) allows for an efficient scaling of the model-space size $N$ (or number of the basis states used) and is more resource efficient not only for tridiagonal Hamiltonians ($K=1$), as suggested in Ref.~\cite{Sawaya20}, but also for band-diagonal Hamiltonians for $K<N/2$, where $2K+1$ is the bandwidth of the Hamiltonian.
 Interestingly, we show that for bandwidths larger than $N$, more off-diagonals can be added, if needed for an increased accuracy, without increasing the complexity of the problem.
 Another outcome of this study relates to the efficacy of measurements, which is of key importance to obtaining acceptable outcomes on quantum devices.
 In particular, we introduce a new commutativity scheme called distance-grouped commutativity (DGC), which is especially useful for band-diagonal matrices.
 We compare its performance with the well-known qubit-commutativity (QC) scheme.
 We lay out the explicit grouping of Pauli strings and the diagonalizing unitary under the DGC scheme.
 We show that the DGC scheme outperforms the QC scheme, at the cost of a more complex diagonalizing unitary.
+We note here that the diagonalizing unitary turns out to be the $\operatorname{GHZ}$ preparation unitary (See Lemma~\ref{lem:diagUnitaryDGC} for the mathematical definition), and these have been used for diagonalization in quantum simulations \cite{SCLW22, FCP+23}.